 Azure Monitoring provides data to ensure that your data on cloud applications that helps you to identify problems and troubleshoot them.
-In addition to it, you can gain a deep insights about your application to improve performance and automate the activities.
+In addition to it, you can gain deep insights about your application to improve performance and automate the activities.

 There are multiple tools for monitoring Azure applications and services.
 Here are some principal tools:

 1. Azure Monitor is a cloud-based application monitoring tool at infrastructure-level.
 Dealing with the data transmission giving information on when and what resources are to start.

 2. Application Insights are production monitoring solution to view each data transmission process by installing a package.
 It analyzes all the process of transmission along with recording each step.
 Thereby debugging an app to understand your user's activities.

-3. Log Analytics track the performance of the cloud application that are running in production stage.
+3. Log Analytics tracks the performance of the cloud application that is running in the production stage.
 It supports on-premises other cloud-based infrastructure across the data sources.
-All the data that is stored in central repository can be queried as per the business requirement and visualize it so that appropriate decision can be made.
+All the data that is stored in the central repository can be queried as per the business requirement and visualize it so that an appropriate decision can be made.

-4. System Center Operations Manager (SCOM) is for data managing, process monitoring on a large cloud installations.
+4. System Center Operations Manager (SCOM) is for data managing, process monitoring on large cloud installations.

 1. You can streamline all the data monitoring activities to other locations in real-time.

-2. Store the monitoring data by using retention policy.
+2. Store the monitoring data by using a retention policy.

 3. Support multiple data querying language to access the data from the app or Azure database system.